---Under Construction---

 Semester 3:

-Calculus III - Series, Expansions, Functions, Double and Triple integrals
+Calculus III - Series, Expansions, Functions, Double and Triple integrals, Gaussians

 Differential Equations - First, Second, and higher order.
 Bernoulli Equation, Exact Equations, Homogeneous Equations, Integrating Factors, Series Solutions, Wronskians, Lagrangians, etc.